make(1p) — Linux manual page

 (see Makefile Execution).

-found anywhere in the makefile except in a command line, an
+anywhere in the makefile except in a command line, an include

-include line, or a line immediately preceding an include line, it
+line, or a line immediately preceding an include line, it shall be

-shall be replaced, along with any leading white space on the
+replaced, along with any leading white space on the following

-following line, with a single <space>.
-When an escaped <newline>
+line, with a single <space>.
+When an escaped <newline> is found

-is found in a command line in a makefile, the command line shall
+in a command line in a makefile, the command line shall contain

-contain the <backslash>, the <newline>, and the next line, except
+the <backslash>, the <newline>, and the next line, except that the

-include line or in a line immediately preceding an include line,
+in a line immediately preceding an include line, the behavior is

 Include Lines